 The cabin fell silent and everyone was in a state of fear.

 I clutched onto the window and the arm of my chair and was frozen, petrified for what seemed like an eternity.
 I couldn’t move — I was just sitting there, my heart beating fast and a cold sweat running down my face.

 Ever since that moment I’ve had a fear of flying.

 How I got over my fear of flying

-Over the years, I’ve tried desperately to get over my fear of flying.
-I’ve found a few techniques that helped me and I really believe will help you, too!
+Over the years, I’ve tried desperately to overcome my fear of flying.
+I’ve found a few techniques that helped me, and I really believe will help you, too!